juhasev/sample-ninja-help/edit-panelist-projects.md

 ### Projects

-This gives the total number of Project interactions
+Total number of panelist project interactions.

 #### # of invitations ####
 Number of project invitations sent to this panelist